 - The fraction you’re guessing is greater than 1/4 and less than 1.

 - If you double 1/4, you get this number.

 Danielle then said, “Now that you’ve had some experience with writing clues for the numbers ten and one-half, you’re going to each choose a number, brainstorm clues for that number, and then write a riddle.”

 “How many clues does the riddle have to have?”
 Lisette asked.

 “Aziza’s had four clues, so try to write a riddle with at least four,” Danielle responded.

 Soon, the class began to hum with conversations as students shared their ideas with one another.
 As Danielle circulated, she encouraged students to think of subtle rather than obvious clues.
 After about thirty minutes, she pulled the class back together.

 “Let’s have some volunteers read their riddles.
 After they read their clues, we’ll try to guess the answer.”

-Following are a couple of riddles that students shared (see Figures 2 and 3).
+The following are a couple of riddles that students shared (see Figures 2 and 3).